KennethWussmann/lamDB/docs/faq.md

 It's not desgined to replace your DynamoDB (in most cases), but rather to extend your serverless options.
 LamDB can be a perfect serverless search engine, for example.
 Just mirror searchable content from DynamoDB to lamDB for complex queries and fulltext search.

-Given how Lambda works there are cold starts, where the code needs to be initialized and connections needs to be established.
 Due to the single writer you may experience throttling in high throughput times.
 That's sadly a limitation that is hard to get around.

 Hence the limitations, it's great for read intensive applications where the one second cold-start does not hurt with lower write throughput and known database size.